TheLocust3/budgeting/README.md

 ### next
  - Block storage DB
    - Migrate all of engine
+   - transactions + accounts + integrations should be indexed by id
    - Rethink scheduler logic
  - graphql API
    - rewrite logic routes